garima440/HPML-assignment-2/README.md

 ```

 ## Running C7.
-To conduct this experiment, you will need to comment out the following lines of code from lab2.py:
+To conduct this experiment, we will need to comment out the following lines of code from lab2.py:

 In BasicBlock:
 ```python